 Advanced analytics also helps with their common challenges in specific ways.

-Etailers benefit from AI-powered advanced analytics because it can handle and dissect enormous amounts of data and automatically make recommendations.
+E-tailers benefit from AI-powered advanced analytics because it creates the ability to handle and dissect enormous amounts of data and automatically make recommendations.

 1. Greater accuracy with quality tools

-AI-powered predictive analytics solutions are developed to address the challenges of modern retailing.
+AI-powered demand forecasting software is developed to address the challenges of modern retailing.

 It’s the most advanced technology that has the capacity to store, organize, and analyze mass amounts of data that flows through e-commerce retail to increase: